earthly/website/blog/_posts/2021-11-03-bash-variables.md

 Test Value: test value
 ~~~

-Use single quotes when you want don't want variable substitution to happen :
+Use single quotes when you don't want variable substitution to happen:

 ~~~{.bash caption=">_"}
 > test="test value"